BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Title I protects health insurance coverage for individuals who lose or change jobs.
 It also prohibits group health plans from denying coverage to individuals with specific diseases and pre-existing conditions, and from setting lifetime coverage limits.

 Title II: HIPAA Administrative Simplification

-Title II directs the U.S. Department of Health and Human Services to establish national standards for processing electronic healthcare transactions.
+Title II directs the U.S. Department of Health and Human Services (HHS) to establish national standards for processing electronic healthcare transactions.
 It also requires healthcare organizations to implement secure electronic access to health data and to remain in compliance with privacy regulations set by HHS.

-- HIPAA Title V includes provisions on company-owned life insurance and treatment of those who lose their U.S. citizenship for income tax purposes.
+Title V includes provisions on company-owned life insurance and the treatment of those who lose their U.S. citizenship for income tax purposes.

 - National Provider Identifier Standard.
 Each healthcare entity, including individuals, employers, health plans and healthcare providers, must have a unique 10-digit national provider identifier number, or NPI.

-- Transactions and Code Sets Standards.
+- Transactions and Code Sets Standard.
 Healthcare organizations must follow a standardized mechanism for electronic data interchange (EDI) in order to submit and process insurance claims.

 - HIPAA Privacy Rule.
 Officially known as the Standards for Privacy of Individually Identifiable Health Information, this rule establishes national standards to protect patient health information.

 - HIPAA Security Rule.
 The Security Standards for the Protection of Electronic Protected Health Information sets standards for patient data security.